as-polyakov/seo-domain-checker/README.md

 for article publishing.
 It was independently developed by **Anton Polyakov** as a personal side project.

-During its development, a **temporary trial API key** was kindly provided by ahrefs Inc. in a partnership with Universe Group Inc. for evaluation purposes.
-In appreciation of that support, the source code is made publicly available under a **non-commercial license**.
+The source code is made publicly available under a **non-commercial license**.

 ## License and Usage